Vita Vea*, NT, Washington

 B.J.
 Hill, NT, N.C.
 State

 Height: 6-3.
 Weight: 321.
 Arm: 32.35.
 Hand: 10.38.
-Projected 40 Time: 5.17.
+40 Time: 4.99.
 Projected Round (2018): 3-5.
-2/3/18: Hill was part of a talented defensive line for the Wolfpack, and all four of their 2017 starters are future NFL contributors.
+4/25/18: Hill had a good workout at the combine and helped himself by illustrating his athleticism.
+Hill was part of a talented defensive line for the Wolfpack, and all four of their 2017 starters are future NFL contributors.
 Hill is a tough run defender at the point of attack who is tough to move and reliable to fill his gap.
 The senior recorded 57 tackles with 5.5 for a loss, three sacks and three passes batted in 2017.
 As a junior, he totaled 39 tackles with 2.5 for a loss, one sack, one forced fumble and three passes batted.
 Hill contributed 50 tackles as a sophomore with 3.5 sacks and 40 tackles as a freshman with 1.5 sacks.

 Kendrick Norton*, NT, Miami